robbiew/door-of-doors/README.md

 You can grab a full release -- just download the zip file for your platform from RELEASES -- or build it yourself, if you're handy with Go.

 Note, if you build yourself, the contents of /assets should be added to the root of the door directory.

+The Makefile will detect your platform and "build down" from there -- e.g., if you are on ARM64, it'll generate 32-bit and 64-bit versions.
+For Pi, it can handle armv6-armv8.

 Place your door server connection scripts in the /servers directory, make sure paths are set in config.ini Note, Door Party requires the "door-party-connector" app to be configured and running.